772/single-variable-algebra-compiler/README.md

 # Where is the source code

-The source is not online.
+The application's source code is not yet publicly available online.
+However, the source code may be published here in due course.
+In the meantime, this repository serves as a name reservation for [crates.io](http://crates.io) and functions as an FAQ resource.
+Additionally, bug reports may be filed here.

 # Routine